SmolderStudios/cindervale/README.md

 ## Playing the game

 Cindervale Idle is distributed as a packaged Electron application.
-See [our discord](https://discord.gg/Z8kZjzgxWt) for download.
+See [our discord](https://discord.gg/Z8kZjzgxWt) for updates and news.
+Also check out [our website](https://cindervaleidle.com)

 ## The rename